diablo581/clams/README.md

 Organization ID (ORG_ID): You can find your organization ID in the Mist URL when logged in (e.g., https://manage.mist.com/orgs/<ORG_ID>/...).

-Edit the PHP File: Open client_history_search.php and update the constants at the top of the file:
+Edit the PHP File: Open clams.php and update the constants at the top of the file:

 // =========================================================================
 // Configuration - REPLACE THESE WITH YOUR ACTUAL MIST VALUES